Jordi Amat (footballer)

-Jordi Amat Maas (/ca/, /es/; born 21 March 1992) is a professional footballer who plays as a centre-back for Super League club Persija Jakarta and the Indonesia national team.
+Jordi Amat Maas (/ca/, /es/; born 21 March 1992) is a professional footballer who plays as a centre-back for Super League club Persija Jakarta.
+Born in Spain, he plays for the Indonesia national team.

 He spent the majority of his career with Espanyol and Swansea City, also representing Rayo Vallecano (two spells) and Betis in La Liga as well as Belgian Pro League club Eupen, before joining Johor Darul Ta'zim in June 2022.

-Born in Spain, Amat played for that country at youth level and Indonesia as a senior, making his debut for the latter in 2022.
+Amat played for Spain at youth level and Indonesia as a senior, making his debut for the latter in 2022.
 He was a member of the squad that appeared at the 2023 AFC Asian Cup.

 Club career

 Espanyol

 Born in Canet de Mar, Barcelona, Catalonia, Amat joined Espanyol's youth system at the age of 7.
 He began appearing as a senior with the B team, in the Segunda División B.

 On 24 January 2010, two months shy of his 18th birthday, Amat played his first La Liga match with the club, coming on as a late substitute in a 1–1 home draw against Mallorca.
 He finished his first full season with 26 appearances (28 in all competitions), helping the Pericos to a final eighth position.

 Amat was loaned to fellow top-tier Rayo Vallecano for 2012–13, being first choice during the campaign.
 He scored his first goal for the Madrid outskirts side on 24 February 2013, netting from 50 metres in an eventual 1–2 home loss to Real Valladolid and also putting one in his own net in the same match.